TTTae/tttae.github.io/_pages/about.md

 Research Interest
 ===
-I am interested in **Machine Learning** and **Large Language Models (LLMs)**, including:
+I am interested in **Large Language Models** and **Machine Learning (ML)**, including:

-   * **Graph ML**: Designing frameworks for diverse graph-structured to enhance model generalization and applying graph ML models to real-world applications, such as recommender systems
+   * **Large Language Models**: Exploring diffusion language models and instruction-tuned LLMs to investigate knowledge representation and learning dynamics, guided by neuroscience-inspired insights into intelligence and reasoning
-   * **Multimodal LLMs**: Developing multimodal LLM frameworks to bridge neuroscience and computer vision & natural language processing to understand how the human brain processes and represents knowledge
+   * **Machine Learning (ML)**: Developing multimodal LLM frameworks to bridge neuroscience and computer vision & natural language processing to understand how the human brain processes and represents knowledge

 Education